benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 - We can clearly see that there in an increasing trend from 1960-2008 in the number of songs released
 - This makes sense as there are more people, more artists, and musical equiptment, recording equiptment, and streaming platforms have made it easier to produce music

-Now that we have explored the data, let's apply different algorithms to build recommendation systems.
+Now I apply different algorithms to build a recommendation system.

 ## Building a baseline popularity-based recommendation systems

 ### **Popularity-Based Recommendation Systems**

-Let's take the count and sum of play counts of the songs and build the popularity recommendation systems based on the sum of play counts.
+In this basic recommendation system, I take the count and sum of play counts of the songs and build the popularity recommendation system based on the sum of play counts.

-#### Function for Rank Based Recommendation System

-Let's create a function to find the top n songs for a recommendation based on the average play count of song.
-We will also add a threshold for a minimum number of playcounts for a song to be considered for recommendation.
+(For the full code check out the Github Link at the bottom of the page)

 <div>